Overview

 • Fixed Income Interest Rate and Credit Risk: The price of most fixed income

 securities move in the opposite direction of the change in interest rates.
-For
+For example,

-the Adviser holds a fixed-income security to maturity, the change in its price before
+Adviser holds a fixed-income security to maturity, the change in its price before

 maturity may have little impact on the Adviser’s performance; however, if the